microsoft/fast/sites/website/versioned_docs/version-legacy/integrations/rollup.md

 After saving your `index.html` file, run `npm run build` again, and you should see a card with text and a button.

 Congratulations!
-You're now set up to use FAST, TypeScript, and Rollup.
+You're now set up to use FAST, Rollup, and TypeScript.
 You can import and use more components, build your own components, and when you are ready, build and deploy your website or app to production.